-Rich is a writer-at-large for The New York Times Magazine and a regular contributor to The Atlantic, Harper’s, and The New York Review of Books.
-His reported pieces have appeared in various anthologies, including the Best American Nonrequired Reading and the Best American Science and Nature Writing.
+Rich is a writer-at-large for The New York Times Magazine and a frequent contributor to The Atlantic, Harper’s, and The New York Review of Books.
+His reported pieces have appeared in the Best American Nonrequired Reading and the Best American Science and Nature Writing.
+His translation of Primo Levi’s The Wrench appears in The Complete Works of Primo Levi.

 Rich lives in New Orleans.